Isara (woreda)

 Isara is one of the woredas in the South West Ethiopia Peoples' Region of Ethiopia.
-Part of the Dawro Zone, Isara is bordered on the south by the Omo River which separates this woreda from the Gamo Gofa Zone, on the west by the Konta special woreda, on the north by the Tocha, on the northeast by Mareka, and on the east by Loma Bosa.
+Part of the Dawro Zone, Isara is bordered on the south by the Omo River which separates this woreda from the Gamo Gofa Zone, on the west by the Konta zone, on the north by the Tocha, on the northeast by Mareka, and on the east by Loma Bosa.
 Towns in Isara include Bale.
 Isara was part of former Isara Tocha woreda.